-We believe that our strong incumbent position as a provider of in-flight connectivity, existing network, flexible technology and technical expertise uniquely position us to offer connectivity-based solutions to our airline partners and business aircraft operators to allow them to realize operational efficiencies.
-Through our existing network, we plan to provide operations-orientated communications services, including application support services and bandwidth management systems, that will enable our airline partners and business aircraft operators to integrate their aircraft with their ground-based information technology infrastructure to utilize operational applications that collect, analyze and use real-time avionics data, disseminate critical flight data to pilots in-flight and direct communication between passengers and crew, including through the use of advanced electronic flight bags.
+We believe that our strong incumbent position as a provider of in-flight connectivity, existing network, flexible technology and technical expertise uniquely position us to enable the use of a range of connectivity-based applications by our airline partners and business aircraft operators to allow them to improve the passenger experience and achieve operational efficiencies.
+Through our existing network, we currently provide operations-orientated communications services on a limited or trial basis to certain of our airline partners, including cockpit weather information systems and flight attendant wireless device programs.
+As the number and sophistication of operational applications increase, we intend to provide commercial airlines and business aircraft operators with the ability to use these applications that are expected to collect, analyze and use real-time avionics data, disseminate critical flight data to pilots in-flight and direct communication between passengers and crew, including through the use of advanced electronic flight bags.